 You have extenuating circumstances at the time you apply to the University

-If there have been ongoing issues affecting your studies, please submit an extenuating circumstances form at the same time that you apply through UCAS or Common Application.
+If there have been ongoing issues affecting your studies, or if these have affected any qualifications taken in a previous year, please submit an extenuating circumstances form at the same time that you apply through UCAS or Common Application.
 We can then take this into account when we assess your application.
 A completed form should be submitted within four weeks of your application.
 Contact our Enquiries team immediately if there will be a delay in submitting the extenuating circumstances.

 You have extenuating circumstances after you have applied to the University